Efficient learning of arbitrary single-copy quantum states: Discussion

 Thus, we perform quantum state tomography: (i) using a single copy of the unknown arbitrary state, (ii) without knowing the Hamiltonian, i.e.~evolution dynamics, of the state, (iii) without destroying the state with measurements, that can be recovered for any further use.
 To the best of our knowledge, no existing algorithm performs quantum state tomography, ensuring all three.
 For example, Ref.~\cite{FGHLNS} requires the Hamiltonian to be known to perform single-copy state tomography.
 Ref.~\cite{OMES} requires a prior information that the state is pure, or close to pure.
 Moreover, like in compressed sensing, they require the density matrix to be sparse.
 Our algorithm works for any density matrix, sparse or not, pure or noisy, low rank or not.
 Ref.~\cite{MSC} requires a pointer state (a kind of ancilla like in Ref.~\cite{OMES}), and performs two-state tomography on the combined system.
 We do not measure the original state, that just undergoes a rotation, and can be restored easily.
+As an example, a typical quantum image processing experiment \cite{YWLCP} is required to be repeated several times, to extract the information from $\mathcal{N}$ pixels of the output image, using existing quantum amplitude estimation or quantum state tomography techniques \cite{VAB,RCLT}.
+By contrast, our approach allows for the information from $\mathcal{N}$ pixels of the output image of the experiment to be inferred from only one run of the experiment, followed by an approximate estimation of the image state's density matrix.

 Clearly, our algorithm works only for non-zero error $\epsilon$ in the simulations of the density matrix exponentiations.
 The error can be very small, but never zero, otherwise our algorithm would not work.
 This is unavoidable, since if our algorithm worked for zero error, it would violate the no-cloning theorem of quantum mechanics \cite{DJG}.

-As an example, a typical quantum image processing experiment \cite{YWLCP} is required to be repeated several times, to extract the information from $\mathcal{N}$ pixels of the output image, using existing quantum amplitude estimation or quantum state tomography techniques \cite{VAB,RCLT}.
-By contrast, our approach allows for the information from $\mathcal{N}$ pixels of the output image of the experiment to be inferred from only a single run of the experiment, followed by an efficient approximate estimation of the density matrix of the image state.
+Quantum no-cloning theorem forbids only perfect cloning (i.e.~with zero error) of arbitrary quantum states.
+The fact that the algorithm cannot work for zero error is precisely why the algorithm does not violate the no-cloning theorem.
+This is similar to imperfect quantum state cloning in the existing literature, such as Ref.~\cite{PWZLLH}.
+As long as the error is non-zero, our method does not violate/override any fundamental theorem.